What is a knee fracture?

 How can I take care of myself?

-To help take care of yourself, follow the full course of treatment your healthcare provider prescribes.
-Also, follow these guidelines:
+Follow the full course of treatment your healthcare provider prescribes.

-- Gently stretch and warm up before and after physical activity like aerobics, running, and sports.
+- Gently stretch before and after physical activity.

 - Work and play safely.